wethered/gyarados/docs/Troubleshooting.md

 # Troubleshooting

-This page aimed to help you fix common problems encountered while using spacefish.
+This page aimed to help you fix common problems encountered while using gyarados.

 ## My prompt is filling with errors